-In planning and performing our audit, we considered the School's internal control over financial reporting to determine our auditing procedures in order to express our opinion on the financial statements and not to opine on the internal control over financial reporting.
+In planning and performing our audit, we considered the School's internal control over financial reporting to determine our auditing procedures to express our opinion on the financial statements and not to opine on the internal control over financial reporting.
 Our consideration of the internal control would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements caused by error or fraud in amounts material to the financial statements we audited may occur and not be timely detected by employees when performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider material weaknesses.
+In a separate letter to the School's management dated December 8, 2006, we reported a matter involving internal control over financial reporting we did not deem a reportable condition.